prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>PodMetadata configures labels and annotations which are propagated to the Prometheus pods,
+<p>PodMetadata configures labels and annotations which are propagated to the Prometheus pods.</p>
-out of which, the following are reserved and cannot be overridden:
+<p>The following items are reserved and cannot be overridden:
 * &ldquo;prometheus&rdquo; label, set to the name of the Prometheus object.
 * &ldquo;app.kubernetes.io/instance&rdquo; label, set to the name of the Prometheus object.
 * &ldquo;app.kubernetes.io/managed-by&rdquo; label, set to &ldquo;prometheus-operator&rdquo;.